adcsilva/julia-pluto-exp-interest/README.md

 CONTENTS
 1. expdiscrete.jl --- Julia source to be opened with Pluto
 2. expdiscrete.jl.html --- The source above saved as html
-3. expdiscretePluto.mp4 --- A video showing how the slider works and how the value of interest payments in a continuous interval gets close to the constant e = exp(1)
+3. expdiscretePluto.mp4 --- A video showing how the slider works, and how the value of interest payments in a continuous interval gets close to the constant e = exp(1)

 TO RUN THE CODE
 1. Install Julia.
 See https://julialang.org/